Agente Inmobiliario Colegiado API

 If after this analysis selling is your best option, here are the immediate steps:

-Step 1: Realistic professional valuation
+Step 1: realistic professional valuation

-Step 2: Prepare the property to maximize the price
+Step 2: prepare the property to maximize the price

-Step 3: Evaluate the tax strategy
+Step 3: evaluate the tax strategy

 Before signing anything, consult a tax adviser: